segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 ### Modify an audience description

 Once Segment generates the audience conditions, the prompt box remains open for reference.
-You can close this box, or modify your audience description and click **Build** again.
+You can close this box, or modify your audience description and click **Build with AI** again.

 Modifying an audience description overwrites the existing conditions previously generated.
 You can also edit any conditions straight from the audience builder.